Matched betting is simple. Place a series of bets to profit from free bets and bonuses.

-STEP 1: Place a back bet (backing) at a bookmaker – Man Utd to win
+A): Place a back bet (backing) at a bookmaker.
+Say, Man Utd to win

 This is a bet for an outcome to happen with the bookmaker.

-STEP 2: Place a lay bet (laying) at a betting exchange – Man Utd not to win
+B): Place a lay bet (laying) at a betting exchange.
+Man Utd not to win.

 This is a bet against an outcome to happen with a betting exchange.

-This technique is called backing and laying, which unlocks free bets and bonuses.
-You use this technique again with the free bet to make cash profit whatever outcome happens.
+Backing and laying unlocks free bets and bonuses.
+Use this technique again with the free bet.
+You can make cash profit whatever outcome happens.